Front and back of an collectable sold in the UK in 1965 - a "generic

 sleeve has also been identified as Sara,

 but she isn't.
-Some say (because of the height) it isn't a woman at all, but Al Kooper in drag!
+Some say (because of the height and the large hands) it isn't a woman at all, but Al Kooper in drag!

 To return to the page you came from, click the "Back" button in your browser.

-This page shows generic 7" single sleeves used by Columbia and other record companies for Bob Dylan singles from the 1960s onwards.
+This page shows generic 7" and 12" single sleeves used by Columbia/CBS and other record companies for Bob Dylan singles from the 1960s onwards for records without picture sleeves.
 Almost all these scans and information have been provided by Hans Seegers, to whom many thanks are due.
-The eventual aim of this page is to show all generic 7" single sleeves used by Columbia/CBS for Dylan singles world-wide, as well as those of other companies with Dylan single releases such as Asylum in 1974 and MCA in 1986.
-The value of a Dylan 7" single to a serious collector is considerably enhanced if it is in the correct sleeve for its time period, and not in a plain or incorrect sleeve!
-(To be specific, a "plain" sleeve is one without any writing on it whatsoever, usually white, although Columbia USA used an Army green sleeve for many releases.)
+The eventual aim of this page is to show all generic 7" and 12" single sleeves used by Columbia/CBS for Dylan singles world-wide, as well as those of other companies with Dylan single releases such as Asylum in 1974 and MCA in 1986.
+The value of a Dylan 7" single or 12" single to a serious collector is considerably enhanced if it is in the correct sleeve for its time period, and not in a plain or incorrect sleeve!
+(To be specific, a "plain" sleeve is one without any writing on it whatsoever, usually white, although Columbia USA used a plain Army green sleeve for many releases.)

 Thanks to Hans Seegers for many of these sleeves!